eriklong95/eesh/laboratory/experiments/experiment1.md

 will produce.

 Compile and run forking_hell.c.
 Any surprises?
 Can you explain what is going on?
+What is the value returned by `fork`?

 ## Getting there first